 - 1. Stomach Flu: Any presence of vomiting and/or diarrhea.
 Students should be symptomfree for 24 hours before returning to school. - 2.
 Fever: Any fever over 100.4 orally.
-Child must be fever free for 24 hours before returning to school. - 3.
+Child must be fever free for 24 hours before returning to school and free of fever reducing medication. - 3.
 Pink Eye: Students must have the proper dosage of eye drops for 24 hours before returning to school. - 4.
 Strep Throat: Students must be on antibiotics for at least 24 hours before returning to school. - 5.
 Lice.
-Child will be excluded for 24 hours after treatment and until no nits or lice are - 6.
+Child will be excluded for 24 hours after treatment and until no nits or lice are seen. - 6.
 Communicable Diseases: For the health and safety of all students and staff of St. Joseph School, parents are asked to notify the school office of any communicable disease.